-- A. Prepare a paper for the purpose of explaining, instructing, persuading, or reporting. - B. Utilize and list both primary and secondary resources in doing research; 7 to 10 current resources (1988 or later unless cleared with advisor). - C. Submit an outline of the proposed research. - D. Apply the specific skills gained in methods or professional education classes to further the study. - E. Set forth a plan for dates for submission of assignments. - F. Select a problem or area for research.
+- A. Write a proposal for a topic of study for the purpose of explaining, instructing, persuading, or reporting. - B. Utilize both primary and secondary resources in doing research. - C. Outline the proposed research in an approved format. - D. Apply the specific skills gained in methods or professional education classes to conduct the study.